xujianzi/personal-portfolio/docs-site/docs/DataScience/Long-Format-vs-Wide-Format.md

 # Long Format vs Wide Format in Data Analysis

+??? admonition_type "Notes"
->In data analysis, the structure of your dataset significantly impacts its usability for different tasks.
-Two common formats are:
+    In data analysis, the structure of your dataset significantly impacts its usability for different tasks.
+Two common formats

 - Long Format (also called "tidy" or "normalized")